rossanoventurini/rossanoventurini.github.io/_posts/2023-10-31-mosalgorithm.md

 }
 ```

-After each query, it's essential to reset the vector of counters.
-In the above implementation, this reset is achieved using the code snippet `a[l..=r].iter().for_each(|&color| counters[color] = 0)`.
+Observe that, after each query, it's essential to reset the vector of counters.
+In the above implementation, this reset is done using the code snippet `a[l..=r].iter().for_each(|&color| counters[color] = 0)`.
 What's noteworthy is that this method selectively resets only the counters associated with colors within the queried subarray.
-This approach ensures that the time spent on resetting is directly proportional to the size of the queried range, rather than the length of `counters`.
+This approach ensures that the time spent on resetting is proportional to the size of the queried range, rather than the length of `counters`.
 Consequently, this gives a better running time when dealing with short queried subarrays.
-However, that this minor optimization doesn't change the worst-case time complexity: *the algorithm remains still very slooooooow*.
+However, this minor optimization doesn't change the worst-case time complexity: *the algorithm is very slooooooow*.

-Indeed, it's evident that this algorithm has a time complexity of $\Theta(qn)$.
+Indeed, it's evident that it has a time complexity of $$\Theta(qn)$$.
 The figure below illustrates an input that showcases the worst-case running time.
 We have $$n$$ queries.
 The first query range has a length of $$n$$ and spans the entire array.
 Then, the subsequent query ranges are each one unit shorter, until the last one, which has a length of one.
 The total length of these ranges is $$\Theta(n^2)$$, which is also the time complexity of the solution.

 <div class="row mt-1">
     <div class="col-sm mt-3 mt-md-0">